-I remember one client in particular, she was sixty-three and had been wearing the same graduated bob for close to a decade.
-Not because she loved it but because she thought that was the appropriate lane for her age.
-She let me take her short and shaggy and I watched her touch her own hair in the mirror for a solid minute before she said anything.
-That reaction is exactly why this cut works so well for women in their sixties.
-It’s not about looking younger, it’s about looking like yourself again, just with better architecture.
-The shaggy pixie gives you texture and movement without asking much in return, and it meets you wherever your hair actually is right now, whether that’s fine, thinning, silver, or somewhere in between.
+I recall one of my 63 year old clients very clearly.
+She had been wearing the same graduated bob for nearly a decade.
+I thought she could have easily pulled off a new style, but she believed she was just staying appropriate for her age.
+I watched her touch her freshly cut hair in the mirror for a whole minute before she said anything.
+This reaction is why this cut works for women in their sixties.
+The cut is not about looking younger.
+The shaggy pixie is about looking like yourself, just better.
+The shaggy pixie cut gives you more texture and movement without having to sacrifice anything.

 #1: Soft-Layered Shaggy Pixie with Effortless Movement